thetazzo/TsockM/README.md

 * [x] set client address source when sending things to the server
 #### 0.2.x
 * [x] {FEAT} read server adddress as program argument
-* [ ] don't crash the the client wait for a connection to the server be available
 * [ ] Allow user to specify the color of the text
 #### 0.1.0
 * [x] Consume peer termination notification and print it on screen